-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorization of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions to the Ministry of Health according to the National Regulation by using an online form https://sideeffects.health.gov.il/
+Any suspected adverse events should be reported to the Ministry of Health according to the National Regulation by using an online form https://sideeffects.health.gov.il/